 The product exceeds market standards and revolutionizes its field with an unbelievable simmer setting and assembly time.

 The Genesis base camp system is the world’s first of its kind.
-With a frying pan, pot and two burners in its kit, the Genesis system break down into one 8.5” by 10.75” inch bag.
+With a frying pan, pot and two burners in its kit, the Genesis system breaks down into one 8.5” by 10.75” inch bag.
 The compact bag has a shoulder strap as well as a side pocket adapter for a regulator fuel connection.
 At only 9 pounds, no space is wasted, leaving hikers room for extra food, water, and other essentials.

 The lid of the Genesis Base Camp doubles as a 10” ceramic coated frying pan.
 The eco-friendly, non-stick pan utilizes high walls and a large base to capture heat for quick cooking results excellently.
 The pan is easy and quick to clean from use to use.
 If cared for properly, it should last you years without problems.